shiva-cirus/cdap-security-extn/cdap-authorization-ldap/README.rst

      - The attribute to search for instance membership
    * - ``security.authorization.extension.config.instanceNameAttribute``
      - The attribute that stores the CDAP instance name
+   * - ``security.authorization.extension.config.instanceAdmin``
+     - The Admin group name to provide access to all instances.
    * - ``security.authorization.extension.config.namespaceBaseDn``
      - The base DN for namespace search
    * - ``security.authorization.extension.config.namespaceObjectClass``